rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 space but is merely passing through it.

 Liminal Lab 000 was built using [Macroquad][macroquad], utilizes voxel rendering with 8x8x8 chunks, and is hosted on Google Firebase Hosting.

-More information about the game can be found on the initial [Reddit discussion][liminal-reddit].
+_Discussions: [/r/rust_gamedev][liminal-reddit]_

 [ll000-live]: https://pebazium.web.app/
 [@pebaz]: https://github.com/Pebaz